rehanzfr-zz/R_Codes/Corona/Final Codes/readme.md

 **The information is constantly updating about COVID-19.
 So the code given in videos is also constantly updated here.
-Please stay tuned on this page as well after watching the videos.**
+Please stay tuned on this page as well after watching the videos.
+Once, the information will gain stability, the code and related explanation here will also be overhauled accordingly.**